-The Institute for Advanced Learning and Research (IALR) was founded in Danville, Va., in 2000 as a political subdivision of the Commonwealth.
-It was funded by federal, state and local sources, as well as the tobacco settlement funds disbursed by the Virginia Tobacco Region Revitalization Commission.
+The Institute for Advanced Learning and Research (IALR) was founded in Danville, Va., in 2002 as a political subdivision of the Commonwealth.
+It was funded by state and local sources, as well as the tobacco settlement funds disbursed by the Virginia Tobacco Region Revitalization Commission.
 Established to diversify, transform and grow the economy of Southern Virginia, IALR engages the resources of Virginia Tech, Danville Community College, Averett University and other partners.

 IALR’s current campus, located in the Cyber Park owned by the Danville-Pittsylvania County Regional Industrial Facility Authority, began with the 2002 groundbreaking of the 90,000-square-foot main building.
 The building opened in 2004 and became fully operational in 2005.
 The Charles R. Hawkins Building opened in 2008, and the Sustainable Energy and Technology Center (SENTEC) opened in 2012—both located adjacent to the main building.